Wednesday, July 28, 2021

 As soon as we say god or heaven or hell or angels then we use words and words are signs and symbols that become labels.
 Labels are words and words can never be the reality itself.
 They define, categorize, and limit reality so that we can put it in our heads in story form so we can remember, understand, and describe things as accurately as humanly possible.
 No matter how much I wanted something to be true or real, my yearning, my wanting, my desiring, and my hoping can never create reality.
 Reality and truth stand alone, on their own with no need for our labels and names.
 No matter how much or how hard I long for and imagine reality and truth, it does not make it any more real.

 I finally understood that truth never becomes “true” or “more true” by clenching my teeth or my fists… I had to let go… of everything.
 I had to stop creating my own illusions.
 I had to open my hands, my mind, my heart, and my will to anything and everything that comes my way.
-I had to let life come as it is, without definition or limitation; emerging new, clear, and pristine every day, without my agendas, interpretations, determinations, or expectations; accepting all of life and all people unconditionally.
+I had to let life come as it is, without definition or limitation; emerging new, clear, and pristine every day, without my agendas, interpretations, conceptions, assumptions, determinations, or expectations; accepting all of life and all people unconditionally.
 For more, see Inward Deepening begets Outward Expansion

 Note: See further discussion of reality versus truth (below) as I rethink them in the process of writing this blog.